nx-lr/32chars-js/README.md

 JavaScript has three different ways to represent keys: _identifiers_ (which can be keywords) _without quotes_ like `key:value`, _strings_ within _single or double quotes_ like `'key':value`, and _dynamic expressions_ within _square brackets_ `['key']:value`.
 In addition, we can access object properties with dots, like `x.key`, or square brackets, like `x['key']`.

-Because strings can be indexed, each character within the string has an index starting from `0`.
-The first character of the string has an index of `0`, the second has `1`, and so on until the end of the string, with `''.length-1`.
-Because each index is a property of the string, `'string'[1]` yields the character `'t'`.
-The same can be said for arrays.
+Strings and arrays can be indexed, each character within the string or element of an array has an index starting from `0`.
+The first element or character has an index of `0`, the second `1`, and so on until the end of the string or array, with 1 less than its length.
+Because each index is a _property_ of the string or array, `'string'[5]` yields the character `'g'`.

 The first property of `$` is `___`, with a value of `` `${++$}` ``.
 This takes the value of `$`, currently `-1`, and increments it to `0`, then casts that into a string by interpolating it inside a template literal, implicitly calling the method `.toString()`.
 While the object is still being built, `$` is still a number and not an object yet, since evaluation happens outward.

 The second property is `$__$`, with a value of `` `${!''}`[$] ``.
 An empty string is prepended with the logical NOT operator `!`, which coerces it into `false` as it is considered _falsy_ in JavaScript. `!` also negates the boolean, becoming `true`.
 The expression is wrapped a template literal interpolation, turning it into a string `"true"`.
 The `[$]` construct at the end returns the character at index `0` (string indices start at `0`), which returns `t`.

 We repeat the above steps: incrementing the `$` variable, constructing a string, and grabbing a character out of the string by specifying its index.
-Next, we manipulate literals to evaluate to form the constants, `true`, `false`, `Infinity`, `NaN`, `undefined`, and an empty object `{}` which becomes the string `'[object Object]'`.
+Next, we manipulate literals to evaluate to form the constants, `true`, `false`, `Infinity`, `NaN`, `undefined`, and an empty object `{}` which becomes the _string tag_ `'[object Object]'`.

 The constants yield the following letters (case-sensitive): `a b c d e f i j I l n N o O r s t u y`, the space and the digits `0` to `9`.
-We have syntax to form the hexadecimal alphabet and several other uppercase and lowercase letters.
+We now have the hexadecimal alphabet and several other uppercase and lowercase letters.

 We cipher the numbers in binary, substituting `_` for digit `0` and `$` for digit `1`.
 Then we pad the result to a length of 3 by adding `_` (as `__`, `_$`, `$_` and `$$` have keys defined).
 So `___` is `0` and `__$` is `1`.

 We cipher the letters as a pair of characters.
-The first `_` or `$` defines its case, and the second a symbol, each unique to a letter in the English alphabet, minus the three pairs of brackets `()[]{}`.
-The most common letters in English, `t` and `e` get the characters which form identifiers, `_` and `$`, while the least common, `j`, `q`, `x` get the quote characters, while `z` gets the backslash.
+The first `_` or `$` defines its case, and the second a symbol, each unique to a letter in the English alphabet, minus the bracket pairs `()[]{}`.
+The most common letters in English, `e` and `t` get the characters which form identifiers, `_` and `$`.
+The least common, `j`, `q`, `x` get the quote characters, and `z` gets the backslash.

 The space is assigned the key `-`.